Emerson Fittipaldi: Fittipaldi (1976–1980)

 However, at the height of his F1 success, Fittipaldi shocked everyone by leaving McLaren to race for older brother Wilson Fittipaldi's Copersucar-sponsored Fittipaldi Automotive team.

-He remained with the team for five seasons but only managed a best finish of second.
+Fittipaldi remained with the team for five seasons but only managed a best finish of second.
 Fittipaldi decided to retire from racing at the end of 1980.
 He has since said that his last two years in Formula One were very unhappy: "I was too involved in the problems of trying to make the team work, and I neglected my marriage and my personal life", although at the time he cited the deaths of many of his colleagues as his reason.
 He was only 33, but had been racing in Formula One for a decade.
 He had failed to finish seven of the last ten races that year and had several times been outpaced by his Finnish teammate Keke Rosberg (a future champion himself).
 He moved into the management of the team alongside his brother.
 The team struggled on for another two years with minimal sponsorship, going into receivership at the end of 1982.